-You will probably have noticed that your website gets a lot of spam visitors, especially if you have a comments box.
-Bot generated comments and emails are annoying and can really clog up your inbox (and waste your time), but what about invalid clicks?
+You probably have noticed that your website gets a lot of spam visitors, especially if you have a comments box.
+Bot-generated comments and emails are annoying and can really clog up your inbox (and waste your time), but what about invalid clicks?

 - Automated clicks by bots.

 - Manual clicks by people either accidentally or on purpose.

 - Accidental double clicks.

 - Impressions designed to reduce your click-through rate.

 Those spam bots can work their annoying magic by repeatedly clicking on your paid link, potentially costing you a small fortune.
 After all, when you consider that some of those PPC keywords cost more than a round of drinks, you’ll see why this can have a big effect on your business budget.

 Manual malicious links might be done by competitors trying to drain your advertising budget, sometimes using ‘click farms’ where people are hired to click on paid links or social media posts.
 Yes, really, they do exist.
 Sometimes a malicious click can just be done by people who have something to gain by annoying you, such as an ex-business partner.